General Motors. Pixabay Image

 (click image to expand)

-The growth rate plot above shows that GM hardly has any growth in terms of global vehicle sales.
+The growth rate plot above shows that GM hardly has any growth in global or worldwide vehicle sales.

-In most fiscal years, GM’s worldwide vehicle sales were in decline.
+In most fiscal years, GM’s worldwide vehicle sales were in decline except in 2023.
+In 2023, GM experienced its first sales increase of 4.2% over seven years.

 Worldwide Market Share